What is CAN protocol?

 Alright, pictures speak more than words!
 Let us show the frames

-After all these fields, it is End-of-Frame field which consists of seven consecutive 1’s, indicating the end of transmission.
+After all these fields, it is the End-of-Frame field which consists of seven consecutive 1’s, indicating the end of transmission.

 Seven consecutive 1’s?
 What about bit stuffing then?